Hawaii Emotional Support Animal Laws

 ESA Letters and Who Can Issue Them

 An ESA letter is a formal document issued by a licensed mental health professional that verifies the mental health need for an ESA.
-Eligible professionals include psychologists, psy
+Eligible professionals include psychologists, psychiatrists, licensed therapists, and certain doctors.
+This letter should be on official letterhead, clearly stating the individual’s need for the animal for mental health support.

 Landlord, Business, and Provider Verification Rules

 For housing purposes, landlords in Hawaii can verify ESA letters by contacting the issuing mental health professional.
 However, they are not permitted to request detailed medical records.
-Businesses and service providers, while not required to accommodate ESAs, should verify the legitimacy of claims if they choose to offer discretionary support.
+Businesses and service providers, while not required to accommodate ESA, should verify the legitimacy of claims if they choose to offer discretionary support.

 Rights, Limitations, and Legal Risks